 Your diesel injectors are clogged

 When your diesel injectors are clogged with debris, fuel doesn’t flow as it should.
-Little fuel is provided for combustion leaving your engine to work harder to compensate for the loss.
-Extra work means more heat is generated by the engine.
+Little fuel is provided for combustion, leaving your engine to work harder to compensate for the loss.
+Extra work means more heat is generated by the engine, which can be a major factor when your diesel engine is overheating.
 Frequent injector maintenance can help stymie this problem before it gets any worse.